MANIPULATIONS

 Dossier de presse

 Galerie Maubert presents, from 19 February to 4 April 2026, Philippe Gronon’s very first solo exhibition at the gallery.
-Marking the beginning of a new artistic collaboration between the gallery and the photographer, Manipulations brings together photographs drawn from several emblematic series and reveals objects bearing traces of use, trace, and displacement, placed at the service of an asserted pictoriality: work surfaces, technical devices, stage elements, and tools of transmission or transformation.
+Marking the beginning of a new collaboration between the gallery and the artist, Manipulations draws from several emblematic series.
+It presents objects inscribed with use, trace, and movement—work surfaces, technical devices, stage elements, and tools of transmission or transformation—deployed in the service of an affirmed pictoriality.

 The title refers both to the everyday handling of these utilitarian objects—often invisible precisely because they are constantly in use—and, more implicitly, raises questions of image manipulation and the photographic act itself.
 Since the late 1980s, Philippe Gronon has developed a body of work based on a strict and consistent protocol, aiming for a rigorous, non-interventionist rendering of reality.
 Working either with a large-format camera or through digital scanning, he adopts a serial approach, framing generally flat objects frontally, at close range, always at a 1:1 scale, detached from any context.
 Safes, electrical panels, writing desks, developing trays, lithographic stones, or the backs of paintings are photographed without staging or illusionistic depth.
 The viewer is thus confronted with an image that asserts the full and immediate presence of its subject.